speculative-artefact/easymesh_batch_exporter/README.md

 ## Usage

 1.  **Find the Panel:** The add-on's panel appears in the 3D Viewport's Sidebar (Press `N` key if hidden) under the "Exporter" tab.
-2.  **Select Objects:** Select one or more mesh objects you want to export in the 3D Viewport.
+2.  **Select Objects:** Select one or more mesh, curve, or metaball objects you want to export in the 3D Viewport.
 3.  **Configure Settings:** Adjust the settings in the "EasyMesh Batch Exporter" panel:

     ### Basic Settings